 If an occupation is listed on the Construction and Infrastructure Skills Shortage List, then an applicant may seek a temporary work visa without the labour market check previously mentioned.
 As you would expect, the job roles in this list are made up purely based on areas related to construction and infrastructure.
 Most of these are also specific to certain regions in New Zealand.

-This new list (December 2018) includes most occupations previously included in the Canterbury Skill Shortage List and will be reviewed to reflect actual labour market needs.
+This list includes most occupations previously included in the Canterbury Skill Shortage List and will be reviewed to reflect actual labour market needs.

 If your occupation features on the list, and you meet its conditions of qualification, experience, and/or occupational registration, your employer may be able to hire overseas candidates much more easily, on an Essential Skills Work Visa, valid for up to 5 years.